-In today’s tough credit market, investors and home buyers are having a hard time getting affordable financing to put real estate deals together.
-Therefore, we have been focusing on alternative financing.
-Financing that could allow you to own a home of your dreams.
-One technique we like to use is a Lease Purchase Contract.
+In today’s tough credit market investors and homebuyers are having a hard time getting reasonable financing to put deals together.
+Therefore we have been focusing more on creative financing and one of the techniques we like to use is a Lease Purchase Contract.
 The term “lease purchase” is known by several other names, such as “rent-to-own,” “lease option,” and “lease with the option to buy.”
-Regardless of the term you may use, the net result is the same; you, the tenant, end up securing your right to purchase at a predetermined price sometime off in the future.
-The lease option agreement will secure your right to purchase without the obligation to purchase.
+These are all basically the same thing.

-There are three parts to the lease option agreement, the lease, option to buy, and the purchase agreements.
+There are three parts to the lease purchase contract, the lease agreement, option to buy, and the purchase contract.
 The lease agreement spells out the terms of the lease.
-The option agreement will state the option price and the terms of the option agreement such as the specific date the option expires and the requirements of exercising the option to purchase.
-If a portion of the monthly rent is being applied to the purchase price of the home it should be stated in option agreement as well.
-The Purchase Agreement covers the escrow instructions and timelines of contingencies.
+The option agreement will state the option price which is non-refundable and is applied towards the purchase price.
+It also contains the option term which is the specific date the option expires and the method of exercising the option.
+If a portion of the monthly rent is being applied to the purchase price of the home it should be stated in this contract as well.
+The Purchase Contract covers the escrow instructions and timelines of contingencies.

 For more information on how lease options work download our FREE ebook The Lease Purchase Handbook by William Parsons.